-The new MacBook’s most controversial feature is its USB-C port.
-This is the MacBook’s only expansion bus – one single USB-C port.
-This is a new USB port configuration that’s smaller than traditional USB ports and reversible, so you can’t plug it in the wrong way.
+The MacBook’s most controversial feature remains its single USB-C port.
+This is its only expansion bus – one single small USB-C port.
 It’s perfect for slim devices such as phones, tablets, and laptops.

 Closed Lid Mode: All Intel ‘Books support “lid closed” (or clamshell) mode, which leaves the built-in display off and dedicates all video RAM to an external display.
 To used closed lid mode, your ‘Book must be plugged into the AC adapter and connected to an external display and a USB or Bluetooth mouse and keyboard (you might also want to consider external speakers).
 Power up your ‘Book until the desktop appears on the external display and then close the lid.
 Your ‘Book will go to sleep, but you can wake it by moving the mouse or using the keyboard.
 The built-in display will remain off, and the external monitor will become your only display.
 The MacBook is designed to run safely in closed lid mode, but if yours runs hot (perhaps due to overclocking or high ambient temperatures), you may want to open the lid when in closed lid mode: The screen will remain off and the computer will more readily vent heat from the CPU.